-Beginner Blues Groove (Key of Am)
+Beginner Blues Groove (Key of A minor)

-Hey there, friends!
-Today we’ll be looking at a beginner-friendly blues lesson, where I’ll show how adding only 2 special notes can create a dark, bluesy vibe.
+Today we’ll be looking at a beginner-friendly minor blues lesson, where I’ll show how adding only 2 special notes can create a dark, bluesy vibe.
 We’ll be using the chords of Am, Dm, and E7 — all played in a typical 12-bar blues progression.
 This will set the stage, but the real magic will be the bass notes played between each chord (flat third and flat seventh) — which immediately dial up the bluesy vibe we’re looking for.
 The sequence I’ll teach is something you can play by yourself, involving bass notes + strums + very basic fills.

 In addition to my main tutorial, I’ve also included a separate video showing a slow playthrough with tabs on screen.
 A jam track is also included (audio file, you can listen on this webpage) if you’d like to practice & play along on your own.
 You also can download the jam track for offline practice.
 I hope you enjoy!